tongda/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In the eighth cell, the code is about the real work of training.
 * The batch size is set to 512.
 I am training the model on Nvidia Titan X, which can provide great power.
-* The epoch number is set to 100.
+* The epoch number is set to 120.
 Because the final version of model is a big model, which need more epochs to train.
+After some time of training, I found that the maximum accuracy of my model is around 96%, so I set a threshold that will break the training loop when the validation accuracy is above 96%.
 * The variables `losses`, `validation_accuracies`, `train_accuracies` are used to record the trending of loss and accuracy during training.
 * For each epoch, calling `shuffle` to randomize the training dataset.
 * Splitting batches and training them are similar to the code in LeNet in the course.